nikhilsath/crossbook/README.md

   accepts optional `search` and `limit` query parameters to filter results.
 * **CSV Import Workflow:** Upload a CSV on `/import`, map fields, then start a background job via `/import-start` and poll `/import-status` for progress.

+### Dashboard Customization

+Chart widgets include a **Hide Legend** option in the styling menu.
+Right‑click a chart while editing the dashboard and toggle this checkbox to remove the legend.
+The preference is saved to the widget's styling JSON and respected when charts render.

 ## Project Structure

 ```text